LearnBoost/cluster/docs/api.md

      var db = redis.createClient();

+### Abstract Clusters

+ Cluster is not bound to servers, cluster can be used to manage processes for processing job queues etc. Below is a minimalist example of this, simply invokes `cluster()` with no object, spawning a worker per cpu:

+      var cluster = require('cluster');

+      var proc = cluster().start();

+      if (proc.isWorker) {
+        // do things within the worker processes
+      } else {
+        // do something within the master
+      }

 ### Plugins

  A plugin simple a function that accepts the `master` process.
 Most plugin functions _return_ another anonymous function, allowing them to accept options, for example: